Cass0115/cass0115.github.io/README.md

 * Edited CSS designs within a Wordpress template for accessability and visual appeal.
 * Worked efficiently with design and marketing associates to create the best solutions for the website.
-* Tested front-end code in multiple browsers to ensure cross-browser compatability.
+* Tested front-end code in multiple browsers and devices to ensure cross-browser compatibility to design specifications.

 ### University of Washington Medical Center · Seattle, WA · 7/2014-Present